 - Place the cornmeal in a medium bowl, add salt and pepper, and stir.1 cup cornmeal, 1/2 tsp salt, 1/2 tsp pepper

 - Dip each fillet into the cornmeal mixture on both sides to coat.4 catfish fillets

-- Turn stove down to medium and place each fillet into the oil to cook.
-Turn the fillets once, until browned on both sides (about 3 to 5 minutes on each side).
+- Turn the stove down to medium and place each fillet into the oil to cook.
+Turn the fillets once, until golden brown on both sides (about 3 to 5 minutes on each side).

-- Remove the fried fish fillets to drain on a wire rack or paper towel-lined plate.
+- Remove the fried fish fillets to drain on a wire rack or a paper towel-lined plate.
 Serve with lemon wedges, vinegar, or tartar sauce.